thewpsquad/.github/profile/README.md

 ## About US

 Hi there!
-I'm the official profile for WP Squad.
+The official profile for WP Squad.

 We create powerful and user-friendly modules that extend the capabilities of Divi, Extra, and Divi Builder, helping you build beautiful and functional websites.